armijnhemel/proximity_matcher_webservice/README.md

 ## Vantage Point Trees, HAC-T and other related work

-It is easy to when having a TLSH has to compare it to a list of TLSH hashes sequentially, but as more hashes are added it becomes more and more expensive to do.
+It is easy when having a TLSH to compare it to a list of TLSH hashes sequentially, but as more hashes are added it becomes more and more expensive to do.
 Researchers at Trendmicro bumped into the same problem and wanted to fix this.
 As malware is continuously morphing to evade detection using regular